8/7/2024

 Brian C. Peterson

-Hi, thank you.
-This is Jonathan McCary on for Brian.
-Maybe kind of related to that last question, but I'm curious after a few months now that you're pricing model, how would you say the sales reps have adjusted to that?
+Thank you.
+This is Jonathan.
+Carry on for Brian.
+Maybe kind of related to that last question, but I'm curious after a few months now, the newer pricing model, how would you say the sales reps have adjusted to that?
 Was there any sort of learning curve there still in process or was that a relatively seamless transition for the team?
 Thanks.

 speaker

-Yeah, thanks a lot.
-I think there is a learning curve and our sales teams as well as the partner teams are settling into that seats motion.
-And as we have said, the changes that we launched as part of this pricing change was to lower the price point to get started with HubSpot, remove the seat minimum so that our customers can upgrade to Pro and Enterprise without any friction and then create a core seat for customers.
-And all of that, we expected ASP to go down and the volume of customer wins to go up and then better upgrades over time.
+Yeah.
+Thanks.
+Thanks a lot.
+I think there is a learning curve and our sales teams, as well as the partner teams are settling into that seats motion.
+And, you know, as we have said, You know, the changes that we launched as part of this pricing change was to lower the price point to get started with HubSpot, remove the seat minimum so that our customers can upgrade to pro and enterprise without any friction, and then create a core seat for customers.
+And all of that, we expected ASPs to go down and the volume of customer wins to go up. and then better upgrades over time.
 And as you pointed out, this is a slightly different motion for our sales reps.
 It is a higher velocity motion.
 So we've been really focused on enabling our reps on the steps that they can take, the qualifications that they do and how they can progress the deals quickly.
-And we're beginning to see the overall volume offset the ASP and so we're pleased with the progress but it's taking a little bit of time and I'm really happy with how our sales teams have responded to the change in motion.
-But overall, it's progressing as we wanted to.
+And we're beginning to see the overall volume offset the ASP.
+And so we're pleased with the progress, but it's taking a little bit of time, and I'm really happy with how our sales teams have responded to the change in motion.
+But overall, it's progressing as we want it to.

 speaker

 Thank you.
-The next question is from the line of Michael Turan of Wells Fargo.
-Please go ahead, your line is open.
+The next question is from the line of Michael Turin of Wells Fargo.
+Please go ahead.
+Your line is open.

 speaker

-Hey, this is Michael Burdon from Michael Turan.
+Hey, this is Michael Burgon from Michael Turin.
 Thanks for taking the question.
-I wanted to ask on the new pricing model is slightly different than the other.
-One of the points you referred to several times on this call is starter upgrade motion playing out over time.
-I'm just curious how and what you are seeing today in that motion and if that has picked up in meaningful amounts in the new pricing models and watch.
+I wanted to ask on the new pricing model is slightly different than the other One of the points you've referred to several times on this call is starter upgrade motion playing out over time.
+I'm just curious how and what you are seeing today in that motion and if that has picked up in meaningful amounts since the new pricing model has been launched.
 Thank you.

 speaker

 Yeah, thank you so much for the question.
-We obviously pay a lot of attention to our starter upgrade rates and I think the good news is that starter cohorts continue to upgrade really at healthy rates, pretty consistent with what we've been seeing over the last few years, even with the healthier
+We obviously pay a lot of attention to our starter upgrade rates, and I think the good news is that starter cohorts continue to upgrade really at healthy rates, pretty consistent with what we've been seeing over the last few years, even with the healthier volumes that we have seen over the last few quarters.

 speaker